stephanedorotich/GroupProjectTeamN/README.md

 #### Macks Tam:
 - Draw a new sketch for 'Map View' based on our learnings from the Affinity Diagramming session
 - Develop a vertical prototype for 'Map View'
-- Aggregate preliminary prototypes (after updates) to a final low-fidelity prototype
 - Perform a Cognitive Walkthrough Analysis for 'Map View'
+- Made improvements to low-fidelity prototype after Cognitive Walkthrough analyses
 - Present the Introduction
 - Present the Project Description

-#### Nicholas Wasilewsky:
+#### Nicholas Wasilewski:
 - Finalize the Affinity Diagram by uploading sketch pictures
 - Design a storyboard to illustrate a context of use of our system
 - Perform a Cognitive Walkthrough Analysis for 'Drone Status'